Size L 431g

 - We cannot ship multiple orders in one package due to how our delivery system is currently set up.

-- We will ship to regions in North America, Oceania, and Europe (excluding Russia) via DHL.
-For regions in Asia, the Middle East, Central and South America, Africa, and Russia, we use EMS (International Express Mail Service) for shipping.
+- We will ship to regions in North America, Oceania, and Europe via DHL.
+For regions in Asia, the Middle East, Central and South America, Africa, we use EMS (International Express Mail Service) for shipping.
+We currently cannot ship to Russia due to Japanese postal regulations.

 - Shipping fees and delivery times vary depending on the shipping destination as well as the size and weight of the items.
+To find out how much shipping will cost, please add all of your desired items to your cart and enter your shipping information, the exact amount will be shown.

-Size Exchange
+Size exchange

 - We only accept exchanges when the item is unused (except for fitting).

-- If you wish to exchange the size of the item, please contact us within seven days of receiving your order.
+- If you would like to exchange your item for a different size, please contact us within seven days of receiving your order.

-- Exchanges can only be made for the same color in a different size.
+- Exchanges are available only for the same color in a different size.

-- If the size you wish is out of stock, we will suggest a different color.
+- If your preferred size is out of stock, we may suggest a different color instead.

-- If the product is out of stock, we may simply have to ship the item back to you.
+- If the product is no longer available, we may need to return the original item to you.

-- All shipping costs to be carried by the customer.
+- All shipping costs are the responsibility of the customer.

-- We will only send the exchanged item to you, upon receipt of return shipping cost via PayPal.
+- We will send the exchanged item after receiving payment for the return shipping cost via PayPal.

-- Please be aware that some countries charge customs duties depending on the price of the item.
+- Please note that some countries may charge customs duties depending on the value of the item.

-- We are unable to answer any questions on local customs.
-Please contact your local customs bureau.
+- We are unable to advise on local customs regulations.
+Please contact your local customs office directly.

 Repair